 In order to begin coding tweets, I had to use the Twitter Archiving Google Spreadsheet, or Tags, to collect all the tweets that had the hashtag #masksdontwork in them.
-This website already put them in a spreadsheet, so it was easy for me to go through each individual tweet and code it.
-When I first looked at the spreadsheet, there were over 3000 tweets in it.
-This comes as no surprise to me since masks have become a very controversial and current topic because of the pandemic.
+This tool collected tweets in a spreadsheet, so it was easy for me to go through each individual tweet and code it.
+When I first looked at the spreadsheet, there were over 3000 tweets.
+This comes as no surprise since masks have become a very controversial and current topic because of the pandemic.
 Instead of reading all of the tweets, I randomly chose 100 tweets to use in my coding and analysis.
-Before coding, I came up with a few categories that I thought would be useful for my coding.
+Before coding, I came up with a few categories that I thought would be useful.
 For example, one category was if the person used emotion or logic to get their point across.
 Another category I kept track of was the intended audience for the tweet, whether this was replying to someone specific, or just talking to the general public.
 I also added an open code category, so I could keep track of miscellaneous items that I thought could be helpful later.
-As I was coding, I noticed that you did have to play around with some of the categories as a few of them ended up being insignificant.
-An instance of this is when I found that 97 out of my 100 tweets I used were people who were against wearing masks.
+As I was coding, I noticed that I had to adjust some of the categories as a few of them ended up being insignificant.
+An instance of this is when I found that 97 out of my 100 tweets were from people who were against wearing masks.
 This should have been obvious from the beginning, as my hashtag specifically came from people who did not like wearing masks.
 Regardless, I continued coding more categories that I thought would be more important in my analysis.
 Although coding was tedious, is was a very important step since it yielded my results.

 Discussion